ML4GW/aframe/projects/README.md

 # Aframe Projects
-Each aframe project represents a containerized sub-task of the aframe analysis.
+Each aframe project represents an individually containerized sub-task of the aframe analysis.
 This allows project environments to be lightweight, flexible and portable.
+Projects are meant to produce _artifacts_ of some specific experiment.
+By artifact, we typically mean some file (e.g training data, optimized models, analysis plots, etc.) saved to disk somewhere.
+Projects should be kept modular and specific to the artifact they are designed to generate.

 ## Building Project Containers
 Most projects are fully python based, and their environments are managed using [poetry](https://python-poetry.org/).
-Some projects also require the use of `Conda` / `Mamba`.
+Some projects also require the use of [`Mamba`](https://mamba.readthedocs.io/en/latest/).

 In the root directory of (most) projects is an `apptainer.def` file that containerizes the project application using [Apptainer](https://apptainer.org/docs/user/latest/) (formerly known as Singularity).